GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-10_S_four_channels.md

 This page is a supplementary material for those who are interested in exploring more.

 Did you wonder, whether it is possible to train a model with all four channels?
 Well, it is possible!
 However, we need to make some adaptations to our codes.
-We will only show some hints here, since most of the codes stay the same.
+We will only give you the hints here, since most of the codes stay the same.

-1. It is recommended to change your rootDir, so that you do not overwrite the files with three channels.
+1. It is recommended to change your `rootDir`, so that you do not overwrite the files with three channels.
 2. There is, of course, no need anymore to subset to three channels.
-3. The mask files stay the same, since you have the same extent.
+3. The mask files stay the same, since the extent is not changed.
-4. In our function spectral_augmentation(), the function tf$image$random_saturation() only accepts three channels.
+4. In our function `spectral_augmentation()`, the function `tf$image$random_saturation()` only accepts three channels.
 This can be seen in the [Python TensorFlow reference](https://www.tensorflow.org/api_docs/python/tf/image/random_saturation).
-For simplicity, let us just remove random_saturation from our function.
+For simplicity, let us just remove `random_saturation` from our function.
-5. In our function get_unet_128(), change the input_shape to c(128, 128, 4).
+5. In our function `get_unet_128()`, change the `input_shape` to `c(128, 128, 4)`.

 That is it!
 Happy coding :)